survivejs/react-book/manuscript/01_webpack_compared.md

 ![Grunt](images/grunt.png)

 Grunt went mainstream before Gulp.
-Its plugin architecture especially contributed towards its popularity.
-At the same time this is the Achilles' heel of Grunt.
+Its plugin architecture, especially, contributed towards its popularity.
+At the same time, this architecture is the Achilles' heel of Grunt.
 I know from experience that you **don't** want to end up having to maintain a 300-line `Gruntfile`.
 Here's an example from [Grunt documentation](http://gruntjs.com/sample-gruntfile):

 ```javascript
 module.exports = function(grunt) {